robitalec/ScaleInMultilayerNetworks/README.md

 #> R/metrics.R:154:  # TODO: check for splitNeigh variable and neigh
 #> R/metrics.R:155:  # TODO: check overwrite
 #> scripts/1-data-prep.R:8:# TODO: timezones
+#> scripts/try-behavioural-states.R:30:# TODO: randomize + compare m
+#> scripts/try-behavioural-states.R:41:# TODO: Some of the parameter estimates seem to lie close to the boundaries of their parameter space.
+#> scripts/try-behavioural-states.R:109:# TODO: hmm
 #> 42:interactions to co-occurrence to overlapping home ranges. <!-- TODO: add
 #> 131:<!-- TODO: we answer the first question in the discussion, but not the second-->
 #> 132:<!-- TODO: Webber reference should be 2018, but defaulting to 2017-->